 For the four chosen experiments we notice that I = ABC, which implies that AB and C get the same signs.
 This is also true for A and BC and for B and AC.
-I = ABC is defining relation for the four run design.
+I = ABC is the defining relation for the 4 run design.
 If we instead had chosen the four runs with a - in the three-factor interaction column the defining relation would have been I = -ABC.

-Now for the full 2^3 experiment we get
+Now for the full $2^3$ experiment we get